RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-lba-setup.md

 ### RS database configuration

-After the cluster settings are updated and the LBs are configured, you can go to the RS admin console at <https://load-balancer-virtual-ip:8443/> and [create a new database]({{< relref "/rs/administering/creating-databases/_index.md" >}}).
+After the cluster settings are updated and the LBs are configured you can create a new Active-Active database with the `crdb-cli` utility.
+See the ['crdb-cli' reference]({{<relref "/rs/references/crdb-cli-reference.md">}}) for more information about creating Active-Active databases from the command line.

 ### Keep LB configuration updated when the cluster configuration changes